Sherlock5000/ecommerce-html-css/README.md

-# eCommerce Html-CSS
+# eCommerce HTML-CSS

-eCommerce web site in HTML / CSS
+This is an eCommerce web site in HTML / CSS selling Gaming Accessories.
+The accessories include gaming monitors, gaming keyboards and gaming headphones.